MicrosoftDocs/winrt-api/windows.ui.xaml.controls/tooltip.md

 ## -remarks

-A ToolTip is a short description that is linked to another control or object.
-ToolTips help users understand unfamiliar objects that aren't described directly in the UI.
-They display automatically when the user presses and holds or hovers the mouse pointer over a control.
-The ToolTip disappears after a short time, or when the user moves the pointer.
+A tooltip is a popup that contains additional information about another control or object.
+Tooltips display automatically when the user moves focus to, presses and holds, or hovers the pointer over the associated control.
+The tooltip disappears when the user moves focus from, stops pressing on, or stops hovering the pointer over the associated control (unless the pointer is moving towards the tooltip).

+> [!NOTE]
+> Starting with Windows 11 version 21H2, a tooltip can also be dismissed by pressing the CTRL key.

 Here's a ToolTip for a [Button](button.md).